giltrapo/RepData_PeerAssessment1/PA1_template.md

 ## 61 2012-11-30         NA           NA
 ```

-The average daily steps varies along both months, but there are some days with a too low mean, which may show a kind of failure with the device that collect the information.
+The average daily steps varies along both months, but there are some days with a too low means, which may show a kind of failure with the device that collects the information.

-The median value remains fixed in zero along two months.
-That means that in at least 50 % of the 5 minute intervals measured along every day, no steps were collected.
+The median value remains fixed at zero along two months.
+That means that in at least 50 % of the 5-minute intervals measured along every day, no steps were recorded.